fedexist/hw-install/readme.md

 ## Command line arguments

         -h, --help          show this help message and exit -p PASSWORD, --password PASSWORD
                             Password used for every machine of the cluster -u USERNAME, --username USERNAME
                             Username used for every machine of the cluster (default: root)
         -c CONFIGURATION, --configuration CONFIGURATION
                             Path to the file containing the cluster configuration -s SCRIPTS, --scripts SCRIPTS
                             Path to the helper scripts askpass.sh and ssh_copy_id_script.sh(default: './helpers/')
+        -d DEFAULTPASSWORD, --defaultpassword DEFAULTPASSWORD
+                            This is the default password for any Hortonworks service default 'secret-password'

 ## Usage